vacp2p/rfc/waku.md

 **Mailserver High Availability requirement:**

 A mailserver has to be online to receive messages for other nodes, this puts a high availability requirement on it.
-This can be somewhat mitigated by the use of something like [MVDS](https://specs.vac.dev/mvds.html) on top, thereby treating a mailserver as a form of cache.

 **Gossip-based routing:**